Saturday Morning Cartoons: 45 Classics We Grew Up On

-Famous Saturday morning cartoons include The Jetsons, The Smurfs, Recess, Rugrats, ThunderCats, and The Magic School Bus—and I swear my whole personality is at least 30% shaped by that Saturday lineup.
+The most famous Saturday morning cartoons include The Jetsons, The Smurfs, Recess, Rugrats, ThunderCats, and The Magic School Bus.
+In fact, my whole personality is probably at least 30 percent shaped by that one weekly lineup.

-Quick note: This list isn’t in a strict “best to worst” order.
-I’m treating it like a nostalgia checklist—because everyone’s lineup was different, and everybody swears their era was the greatest.
+Quick note before we dive in.
+This is not a strict best-to-worst ranking.
+Instead, treat it like a nostalgia checklist, because everybody’s lineup was different, and everybody swears their era was the greatest.
+Mine was, obviously.

 45